Strictly Personal – the inner sleeve

 The source of John French’s helmet has taken the longest to identify but thanks to the sharp eyes of Will Herrara I am pleased to tell you that we now know that helmet came from the 1959 Three Stooges’ film Have Rocket Will Travel.

-In one reissue of the album on Liberty a negative of the original photo was used:
+In one reissue of the album on Blue Thumb a negative of the original photo was used:

 Here are a couple more photographs from that session.